pieroboseta/CONHID/Description.md

 # CONHID: Bulk File Renamer

 ## Overview
-**CONHID** is a powerful, user-friendly bulk file renaming tool designed to simplify the process of organizing large collections of files.
-With its modern, sleek interface and robust feature set, CONHID allows you to rename files in bulk, restore original names, search through file histories, and even sort files by type.
-Whether you're managing media libraries, organizing documents, or performing routine file maintenance, CONHID is your go-to solution.
+**CONHID** is an advanced and user-friendly bulk file renaming tool designed to simplify and customize the process of organizing large collections of files.
+With a modern, sleek interface and enhanced features, CONHID now offers the flexibility to set custom naming formats and load a list of custom names, in addition to its core functionalities like bulk renaming and restoration.
+Whether you're managing media libraries, organizing documents, or performing routine file maintenance, CONHID adapts to your workflow with ease.

 ## What It Does
 CONHID is built with several key functionalities:
-- **Bulk Renaming:** Automatically renames all files in a selected folder using a consistent format (e.g., `document-1.bin`, `document-2.bin`, etc.).
+- **Bulk Renaming:** Automatically renames all files in a selected folder using either a custom list of names (loaded from a JSON file) or a default sequential format (e.g., `document-1.bin`, `document-2.bin`, etc.) with a user-defined prefix and extension.
+- **Custom Naming Options:** Set your own file name prefix and file extension through the new **Prefix** feature.
+- **Load Custom Name List:** Optionally load a JSON file containing a list of custom file names to be used for renaming, providing greater control over the process.
 - **Restoration:** Easily restore files to their original names using a saved rename history.
 - **Search Functionality:** Quickly search through both renamed and restored files using keywords.
 - **Logging System:** Every renaming operation is logged in a JSON file (`conhid.json`), ensuring that changes are tracked and can be reverted if necessary.